SAF Grand Challenge Progress Report

 SAF Grand Challenge Metrics Dashboard

-Since the SAF Grand Challenge was announced, annual SAF domestic production and imports have grown from 5 million gallons in 2021 to 52 million gallons through the first six months of 2024.
-Fifty-two million gallons corresponds to more than 300,000 metric tons of CO2 emissions reductions.
+Since the SAF Grand Challenge was announced, annual SAF domestic production and imports have grown from 5 million gallons in 2021 to 93 million gallons through September 2024.

 Based on a database of active projects, between 2.6 and 4.9 billion gallons per year of SAF may be produced by 2030, creating a clear pathway to achieve the SAF Grand Challenge near-term goal.
 More information about U.S. SAF production, annual greenhouse gas (GHG) emissions reductions from SAF, and SAF production potential is below.